skynettx/raptor/README.md

 For those who want to build themselves or who want more configuration information, continue below otherwise you're done here.

 ## Installing
-You need the original assets (GLB files) from Raptor Call Of The Shadows v1.2 shareware or fullversion.
+You need the original assets (GLB files) from Raptor Call Of The Shadows v1.2 shareware or full version.
 Important only the DOS version v1.2 is compatible!
 You have to take care of these files yourself.